BiOpt/BiOpt.github.io/_pages/about.md

   - /about.html
 ---

 To help accelerate the development of numerical toolboxes for bilevel optimization, BiOpt aims at creating a platform on which users can test a wide range of bilevel optimization problems by using the provided solvers.
-BiOpt toolbox currently comprises four basic aspects:
+BiOpt toolbox currently comprises four basic tools:

 Bilevel optimization solvers
 ---